InValidFire/Lapis-Bot-Rewrite/README.md

 ### Planned Additions
 * Expand `cogs.events` to enable creation of daily, monthly, and yearly events.
 * Expand `cogs.data` to allow us to request and send files to and from the bot.
 [LL Only]
-* Server activity tracking
-  * Needs to be server specific, organizing data depending on the server
-  * Track server, channel, and player stats, implemented in that order of priority
-* Allow players to set their own time zone, and others to query it.
+* `cogs.profile` to allow users to set things like their preferred nickname, time zone (from pytz), Xbox Gamertag, Steam Name, NNID, B-Day, the likes
+  * Global or server specific?
+  * Allow users to query other users profiles to see current time, and shown accounts
 * `cogs.minecraft`
   * Add `+recipe` command, would be able to load the recipe files supplied by Mojang starting in the 1.12 behavior pack.
     * Modes: